microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-studio/README.md

 ## Summary
 <!-- Summarize what the example has shown -->
-After going through these examples you should have a better understanding for how to periodically measure a voltage or current signal from a sensor while consuming as little power as possible.
+The provided examples will give the user a better understanding of how to periodically measure a voltage or current single from a sensor while consuming as little power as possible.